Scholars in Hearing and Aging Research Program (SHARP)

 Who can apply?

-Individuals must separately apply to JHSPH and SHARP.
-Acceptance into SHARP is contingent on being accepted into JHSPH.
-The Cochlear Center only reviews SHARP applications and has no influence on the JHSPH application and review process of prospective students.
+Individuals must separately apply to BSPH and SHARP.
+Acceptance into SHARP is contingent on being accepted into BSPH.
+The Cochlear Center only reviews SHARP applications and has no influence on the BSPH application and review process of prospective students.

 HOW TO APPLY